JasonTrue/jagaimo_jason/priv/site/index.md

 I like cooking.
 And eating.
 I'm vegetarian.
 But I'm in Japan, so I have a sense of humor about it.

-I spent the last 5 years hacking Elixir and occasional C++ and Python at [IndustrialML](https://industrialml.com/), where I serve as Chief Technology Officer (until the end of December 2023 or so), and before that, Principal Software Architect.
-I'm also the managing director of the Japan subsidiary, IndustrialML GK.
+I spent the last 5 years hacking Elixir and occasional C++ and Python at [IndustrialML](https://industrialml.com/), where I served as Chief Technology Officer, and before that, Principal Software Architect, and as managing director of the Japan subsidiary, IndustrialML GK.

 Right now my focus is rebuilding my consulting practice.
 I have a network of experienced software developers, program managers, architects and UX professionals, and I'm happy to build you